-Your Total Superannuation Balance as defined by the Australian Tax Office.
-The total amount you have across all superannuation accounts, including pension accounts, other super funds & SMSF's.
+Your Total Superannuation Balance, as defined by the Australian Tax Office, is generally the total amount you have across all superannuation accounts, including pension accounts, other super funds and SMSFs.
 This is reduced by the sum of any personal injury or structured settlement amounts paid to your super.

 • equal to or over the general Transfer Balance Cap ($1.6 million in 2020/2021 and $1.7 million in 2021/22) at the end of 30 June of the previous financial year, you will not be able to make any further non-concessional contributions in the financial year (without exceeding your non-concessional contributions cap); or

 Before-tax (concessional) contributions cap

 Before-tax contributions include employer contributions (Super Guarantee), salary sacrifice amounts and personal contributions that you claim as a tax deduction.
 Find more info on the ATO website.

 If you have more than one super account, all concessional contributions made to all of your accounts are added together and count towards the cap.